ethereumdegen/vibegraph/README.md

 Where 'IndexerTellerOptions' is an imported Class similar to ./indexers/IndexerCryptopunks.js, TellerOptionsABI is a parsed JSON object and the type string is the identifier.

-An indexer javascript file must export an 'async' method named 'initialize' and must export an 'async' method named 'modifyLedgerByEvent' which accepts one argument: event.
-Vibegraph will call initialize when it starts up and will call modifyLedgerByEvent(event)  whenever it recieves new data from the web3 connection.
+An indexer javascript file must must export an 'async' method named 'onEventEmitted' which accepts one argument: event.
+Extend the interface 'Vibegraph Indexer'.
+Vibegraph will call onEventEmitted(event)  whenever it recieves new data from the web3 connection.
 You can handle this data in any way that you want.
-As you can see in example indexers, is recommended that you set the 'this.mongoInterface' variable during 'initialize' so you can interact with that database when events stream in.
-Typically, you will parse the event object and then interpret that data to update or insert data into a database.
+As you can see in example indexers, typically, you will parse the event object and then interpret that data to update or insert data into a database.

-Version 0.30.0 of vibegraph allows you to interact with any database inside of an indexer and it uses a separate database for storing information about the indexing process.
-This is possible because now, indexers must be instantiated classes.

 #### Database Topology